 This gives other pupils the chance to learn from their peers and encourages the demonstrating student to articulate their intellectual process.

 The same process could be implemented using a discussion forum on a learning management platform like Blackboard.

 Everyone with a college education knows the phenomenon of cramming for an exam and then immediately forgetting all the content a day later.
 Clever edtech strategies that allow for instant feedback can improve retention.
 Online learning platforms like Blackboard and Moodle are great for this because they allow instant grading of tests and quizzes.

 A history exam, for example, can become a learning experience when the software corrects students as they go.
 This makes students more likely to remember correct answers and encourages them to study harder next time.

 5. Class Debates

-In-class debates are excellent critical thinking exercises, but in traditional classrooms they can absorb huge chunks of class time while involving only a few students.
-With edtech, teachers can get every student involved in the discussion by requiring them to post on message boards or even record short video or audio clips.
+In-class debates are excellent critical thinking exercises, but in traditional classrooms, they can absorb huge chunks of class time while involving only a few students.
+With edtech, teachers can get every student involved in the discussion by requiring them to post on message boards or even record a short video or audio clips.
 The process is more efficient and students can respond to one another’s arguments while defending their own points.